SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Side of SimpliSafe Outdoor Camera

 For $199.99, the SimpliSafe outdoor camera is priced fairly, in our view.
 Some might find it a bit steep, since it only works with a SimpliSafe system and lacks any direct smart platform integrations.
-Also, as we noted above, the original Indoor camera costs only $99 and the new Wireless Indoor Camera costs just $149.99.
+Also, as we noted above, the new Wireless Indoor Camera costs just $149.99.
 SimpliSafe frequently includes one or the other for free in pre-made packages.

 It’s a decent camera at a mid-range price.
 The price, however, appears to reflect the flexibility this camera provides, so we don’t think $199.99 is an unreasonable price for an add-on camera.
 If you think otherwise, the $80 Night Owl camera might be worth looking at; their cameras tested well and presented a functional alternative.